helionmelion/sway-fcitx-workaround/README.md

 This will set variables and the last line will execute fcitx.

+Must be noted that toggle key combinations here and fcitx must not be the same.
+So I choose rctrl here and ctrl+space in fcitx.

 Inside sway, fcitx-configtool will not work.
 Launching another instance of fcitx will correct this.

 Put inside ~/.config/sway/config